In the land of the Maypoles and 1000 beers

 The Romantic Road and Bavarian Lakes

 The historic university town of Augsburg is the starting point of this beautiful cycle tour.
-Free your mind as you cycle through the fairy-tale landscape of the Bavarian Alpine foothills and past glittering lakes before returning to Augsburg 8 eventful days later.
+Free your mind as you cycle through the fairy-tale landscape of the Bavarian Alpine foothills and past glittering lakes before returning.

 - More interesting things to do on the Romantic Road and the Bavarian Lakes cycle tour here.